lvgl/lvgl/docs/details/main-components/draw.rst

 Draw Tasks
 ----------

-A "Draw Task" is a package of information that is created at the beginning of the Drawing Pipeline when a request to draw is made.
+A "Draw Task" (:cpp:type:`lv_draw_task_t`) is a package of information that is created at the beginning of the Drawing Pipeline when a request to draw is made.
 Functions such as :cpp:expr:`lv_draw_rect()` and :cpp:expr:`lv_draw_label()` create one or more Draw Tasks and pass them down the Drawing Pipeline.
 Each Draw Task carries all the information required to:

 - compute which :ref:`Draw Unit <draw units>` should receive this task, and
 - give the Draw Unit all the details required accomplish the drawing task.